DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown/index.md

 > I'm **still** required to learn things?
 This is BS!
 I should be cruising, adding years of experience, salary bumps, and fancy titles!

 That creeping sense of peace eventually turns to dread.
 Did I lose my passion for tech?
-Did I trade disassociating at my desk in a call center for disassociating at my desk in a tech firm?
+Did I trade dissociating at my desk in a call center for dissociating at my desk in a tech firm?
 Is this really what I worked so dang hard for?
 What am I going to do for the next 30 years of my life?
 Is it CRUD operations forever?

 ## Deceived by Comfort